Frequently Asked Questions

 • a Traefik reverse-proxy server, which obtains free Let’s Encrypt SSL certificates for all domains used in your setup

 • a Prometheus Node Exporter agent for basic monitoring and alerting.
-Metrics data is collected by our own external Prometheus systems which also does alerting.
+Metrics data is collected by our own external Prometheus system which also does alerting.
 In the event of trouble, alerts go out to us and to you via email and Matrix.

 What ports should be open?